N6REJ/joomla-packager/.github/actions/joomla-packager/README.md

   - `site` at root (and its `src`, `tmpl`, `language(s)`)
   - `media`, `services`, `forms`, `lib`/`libraries`, `helpers`/`helper` at root

+If any of these optional folders exist (including `media`), they will be included in the package automatically.
+The `media` directory is always included for any extension type (module, plugin, or component) if it exists.
 If the required folders are missing, the action will fail and print an error.
 Warnings are printed for recommended folders.

+## Excluding Unnecessary Files

+The action automatically excludes the following from your package:
+- `.git/`, `.github/`, `.DS_Store`, `Thumbs.db`, `node_modules/`, and `.packagerignore` itself
+- Any files or directories listed in a `.packagerignore` file at the root of your repository (if present)

+The `.packagerignore` file works like a `.gitignore`—add one pattern per line to exclude files or folders from the package.
+Lines starting with `#` are treated as comments.

 ## Outputs
 - `version`: The generated version number